hartwigmedical/hmftools/gripss/README.md

-pon_distance | Buffer distance for matching PON entries min_qual_rescue_mobile_element_insertion | Min QUAL to rescue a mobile LINE insertion, default = 500 repeat_mask_file | Resource file for repeat masker annotation (avaialable from resources), eg. 38.fa.out.gz
+pon_distance | Buffer distance for matching PON entries min_qual_rescue_mobile_element_insertion | Min QUAL to rescue a mobile LINE insertion, default = 500 repeat_mask_file | Resource file for repeat masker annotation (avaialable from resources), eg. 38.fa.out.gz germline | See below - will write out the tumor genotype info to the VCF but not use it for filtering in any way

 ### Filtering Arguments
 See config for filters in the Hard and Soft filters sections below.

 ## Tumor-only / Germline mode
 The `reference` argument is optional and if not supplied, GRIPSS will run in 'tumor-only' mode in which case  all filters that require the normal sample are de-activated.
 This includes `minNormalCoverage`, `minRelativeCoverage`, `maxNormalSupport`, `shortSRNormalSupport`.
 Single breakends are not called in tumor only mode as there are many germline artefacts.
 GRIPSS can be run in a germline mode by setting the 'sample' to the germline and not supplying a 'reference' argument.
 In the hartwig pipeline we use the same filter settings for tumor and germline structural variants in GRIDSS (see below).

 # Algorithm